pythonleiden/pythonleiden/site/index.md

 ## Next event

-Thursday, 13th of November 2025 from 19:15 - 22:00 at Technolab, Betaplein 28,
+Thursday, 15th of January 2026 from 19:15 - 22:00 at Technolab, Betaplein 28,
 Leiden.
 [How to reach us](/how-to-reach-us.html).

-At this meeting, we have three talks planned:
+At this meeting, we have one talk planned so far, and we're looking for more!

-- Talk 1: **Python and MongoDB, a perfect marriage** by Mathijs Gaastra
+- Talk 1: **Simple perfect setup: Handy task runner for data projects.
-- Talk 2: **Deploying Python apps to your own infra with Github Actions** by Michiel Beijen
-- Talk 3: **Identifying "blast beats" in music using Python** by Lino Mediavilla
+  Prefect.io** by Reinout van Rees
+- Talk 2: **Your talk here?**

+We are still looking for longer or smaller additional talks.
+If you'd like to give a talk please contact us!

-This includes free pizza provided by our food sponsor [Samotics](https://samotics.com).
+The meeting includes free pizza provided by our food sponsor [Samotics](https://samotics.com).
 If you do not care about pizza, feel free to join us at 20:00!

-More info on the [event page](/meeting-2025-11-13.html).
+More info on the [event page](/meeting-2026-01-15.html).

 Join us, be part of our community and let's meet there.